Chinese New Year: Greater Los Angeles

 The Golden Dragon Parade has happened annually in Chinatown, Los Angeles, since 1899, one of the oldest and largest Chinese New Year parades outside of Asia.
-Beginning in the 1970s, famous Asian American actors have held the title of Grand Marshall of the parade, the first being Bruce Lee.
+Beginning in the 1970s, famous Asian American actors have held the title of Grand Marshall of the parade, the first being the late Bruce Lee.

 Around Southern California, many communities also put on festivals and parades that can last multiple days, with some of the largest occurring in the San Gabriel Valley, home to the largest Chinese community outside of Asia and often called the first suburban Chinatown, and Little Saigon, where many Vietnamese and Chinese live.
 The Little Saigon area has hosted Tet celebrations since 1982 for its Chinese and Vietnamese communities.
 They were originally held at Garden Grove Park, with parades in both Garden Grove and Westminster.
 Monterey Park puts on the largest of such festivals, occupying 5 blocks in the city and attracting over 100,000 individuals.

 Neighboring Alhambra has also hosted a large festival since 1993 with many performances and street vendors.
 San Gabriel hosts an annual Chinese Gala at the San Gabriel Mission Playhouse in addition to its street festival.
 Starting in 2014, there are also larger celebrations at the Orange County Fair and Events Center in Costa Mesa, which attract over 50,000 visitors.
 Neighboring Fountain Valley also hosts an annual Chinese New Year carnival in Mile Square Regional Park with many food vendors and a Ferris wheel.

 Many people also celebrate by going to temples across Southern California, and the largest temple celebration is held at Hsi Lai Temple in Hacienda Heights.
 Most major shopping malls will also be decorated for the Chinese New Year.
 Disneyland California Adventure in Anaheim celebrates the Chinese New Year by decorating certain areas of the park in Chinese displays, serving speciality East Asian foods and allowing for character photos with Mulan, Mushu, Raya, Tigger, and Mickey and Minnie Mouse in Chinese Costumes.
 Some other communities that hold Chinese New Year Celebrations include Eastvale, Hollywood, Irvine, Palos Verdes, Pasadena, Rancho Cucamonga, Riverside, Rosemead, San Marino, San Pedro, Santa Monica, Temple City, Tustin, and West Covina.